xhad/react-uptown/README.md

 **High-Performance React State Management**

 Uptown Stream state uses event streaming across components, radically reducing the complexity of other react state management frameworks, such as Redux.
-By streaming events, complex and annoying consumer/producer nesting is no longer required, and any component is liberted to emit or listen to state events.
+By streaming events, complex and annoying consumer/producer nesting is no longer required, and any component is liberated to emit or listen to state events.

 Uptown Stream state connects easily to a websocket remote state router such as Crossbar.io for one to many, and many to many state management needs, making Uptown very useful for gaming and currency exchange functionality.